 Uncertainty in pathway description

 In many cases, it is impossible to identify the introduction pathway/vector.
-For species that are most frequently associated with hull fouling, this form of transport is assumed to be the responsible vector.
+For example, for species that are most frequently associated with hull fouling, this form of transport is assumed to be the responsible vector.
 For planktonic taxa and microscopic resting stages, ballast water is deemed to be the most likely vector as species that are associated with hull fouling can be expected to be flushed away during journeys at sea.
 Human activities near the site of first recording are generally assumed to be responsible for the introduction event.
 However, such deductions are not always well founded, especially in cases where the most likely vector is unclear (e.g. for ship-transferred NIS, ballast and hull fouling are assigned as potential vectors).

 Data sets uncertainty